This morning I was treated to an encounter with a special kind of person.

 At the end of this 2 week shift, my husband flys straight out from work to meet the rest of us in NZ for our family holiday.

-Between making sure he had everything he needed for his time at work & the upcoming trip, he neglected to inform me we needed fuel & I neglected to bring my wallet because it was 330 in the fucking morning,
+Between making sure he had everything he needed for his time at work & the upcoming trip, he neglected to inform me we needed fuel & I neglected to bring my wallet.

 My only option was going to be to use the nab-pay feature on my phone which had only ever successfully worked for me once before.
 So, I was hoping to get lucky.